asuleigh/ProgressiveBudget/README.md

 <hr>

-ABSTRACT: For this project I finished building a budget tracker app.
+ABSTRACT: For this project I worked on finishing a budget tracker app.
+The app can log a user's budget and save it.
+It will also be able to work offline on heroku and not just on local in future updates.

 <hr>